-Ensuring data privacy requires sound data management practises
+Ensuring data privacy requires sound data management practices

 Whilst legal compliance is of course essential, the bulk of the effort of ensuring PoPIA compliance is built around ensuring sound data management practices throughout the data life cycle.

 Data privacy is built upon a foundation of accountability.

 In larger organisations, accountability means defining and sharing clear policies for the use of personal data, and ensuring that these policies are followed throughout the organisation.
-Polices can be linked to specific business processes and systems, to link individual actions to the underlying data and ensure that privacy is not infringed.
+Policies can be linked to specific business processes and systems, to link individual actions to the underlying data and ensure that privacy is not infringed.
 A governed data catalogue can be an invaluable tool for tracking and sharing (and to external auditors and regulators) the details of your policies within the organisation, and for putting these into the context of actual data use.